 What Can I Say?
 Giving Information

 Talking about your health means sharing information about how you feel physically, emotionally, and mentally.
 Knowing how to describe your symptoms and bring up other concerns will help you become a partner in your health care.
-A helpful checklist is included at the end of this booklet.
+Worksheets 1 and 2 at the end of this booklet can help.

 A symptom is evidence of a disease or disorder in the body.
 Examples of symptoms include pain, fever, a lump or bump, unexplained weight loss or gain, or having a hard time sleeping.

 Be clear and concise when describing your symptoms.
 Your description helps the doctor identify the problem.
-A physical exam and medical tests provide valuable information, but it is your symptoms that point the doctor in the right direction.
+A physical exam and medical tests provide valuable information, but your symptoms point the doctor in the right direction.

 Your doctor will ask when your symptoms started, what time of day they happen, how long they last (seconds? days?), how often they occur, if they seem to be getting worse or better, and if they keep you from going out or doing your usual activities.

 Take the time to make some notes about your symptoms before you call or visit the doctor.
 Worrying about your symptoms is not a sign of weakness.
 Being honest about what you are experiencing doesn’t mean that you are complaining.
 The doctor needs to know how you feel.

 - Are the symptoms constant?
 If not, when do I experience them?

 - Does anything I do make the symptoms better?
 Or worse?